syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

  * After swiping on ListViewItem, SwipeView will load along with it.
 If you swipe SwipeView element, Carousel view is swiped.
 Or else swipe on ListViewItem, control handles touching and swiping the item as usual.
  * If you swipe header, footer or group header elements, Carousel view will swipe in Android platform.
 But in UWP, first swipe on those elements will be handled by SfListView itself, because manipulation to parent cannot be passed immediately.
 The second swipe will be listened by CarouselView.

+When the SfListView is loaded inside the PanGesture, it behaves as follows in iOS platform.

+ * When Swiping any item, it will be handled by PanGesture.
+Need to touch and hold the ListViewItem for some fraction of seconds (0.25 - 0.5 seconds) and then swipe.

 ## Context menu on items

 The SfListView allows displaying a pop-up menu with different menu items to an item when it is long pressed by customizing the SfListView and by using custom view in it.
 For UWP platform, you can also display the pop-up menu when pressing right click button over the item.
 Display the pop-up menu by accessed the touch position in the item based on [Position](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemHoldingEventArgs~Position.html) property from [ItemHolding](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemHolding_EV.html) event.